TYPECASTINGSG/rpscript-api-adm-zip/README.md

-# RPScript API for adm-zip
+# RPScript API for compression and extraction.
-> API for adm-zip
+> API for zip